halderavik/ACBC_API/API.md

 ### Q: Is the API stateless?
 A: No, the API maintains session state in the database throughout the workflow.

+### Q: What if I get "Invalid choice_id" errors?
+A: The `selected_concept_id` must be a valid index (0, 1, 2, etc.) into the concepts array.
+Check the tournament choice response to see available concept IDs.

+### Q: What if I get "Multiple rows were found" errors?
+A: This indicates duplicate tournament tasks in the database.
+The API now handles this automatically, but you may need to use concept ID 0 for legacy sessions.

+---

+## Troubleshooting

+### Common Error Messages

+**"Invalid choice_id X. Must be between 0 and Y"**
+- **Cause**: Trying to select a concept ID that doesn't exist
+- **Solution**: Use a valid concept ID (0, 1, 2, etc.) based on the concepts returned by the tournament choice endpoint

+**"Multiple rows were found when one or none was required"**
+- **Cause**: Duplicate tournament tasks in the database (legacy data issue)
+- **Solution**: The API now handles this automatically.
+Use concept ID 0 for existing sessions

+**"Concepts should be a list, but got <class 'dict'>"**
+- **Cause**: Legacy data structure where concepts were stored as single objects
+- **Solution**: The API now automatically converts old data structure to new format

+**"Tournament task not found for session X, task Y"**
+- **Cause**: No tournament task exists for the specified session and task number
+- **Solution**: Ensure you've completed the screening phase and the tournament task exists

+### Data Structure Compatibility

+The API is backward-compatible with legacy data structures:
+- **Old Structure**: Single concept stored as dictionary
+- **New Structure**: List of concepts with IDs and attributes
+- **Automatic Conversion**: Old data is automatically converted to new format

 ---

 ## Support